aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/060-Second-VPC/intro.md

 weight: 61
 ---

-## Creating a third VPC by changing one character !
+## Creating another VPC by changing one character !

 Next we are going to observe some of the advantages you can get with  Infrastructure as code - provided it is properly paramatised.